 Calmsley Hill City Farm

-There's always something on at the ever-popular Calmsley Hill City Farm.
-From animal petting to cow milking, tractor rides, a stock whip show, a working dog show, and a koala talk, your little one will seriously fall in love with animals.
+There's always something hands-on to do at the ever-popular Calmsley Hill City Farm.
+From animal petting to cow milking, a farmyard nursery, tractor rides, a stock whip show, a working dog show, and a koala talk, your little one will seriously fall in love with animals.

 The Basin